-Subdistrict #1 staff was instructed by the State Engineer's Office to utilize the response functions developed under RGDSS Groundwater Model Phase 6P98 for predicting injurious depletions to the Rio Grande during the 2016 Plan Year.
-Stream depletions attributable to the groundwater pumping through Subdistrict Wells were calculated within this Plan using the Response Function spreadsheet produced by RGDSS Groundwater Model Phase 6P98 as operated by DWR.
+As in 2016, Subdistrict #1 staff was instructed by the State Engineer's Office to utilize the response functions developed under RGDSS Groundwater Model Phase 6P98 for predicting injurious depletions to the Rio Grande during the 2017 Plan Year.
+Stream depletions attributable to the groundwater pumping through Subdistrict Wells were calculated within this Plan using the Response Function spreadsheet produced by the RGDSS Groundwater Model Phase 6P98 as operated by DWR.

 The first step in calculating depletions using the Response Function spreadsheet is updating Table 2.4 to derive the annual Net Groundwater Consumptive Use.
-For reference, actual values are entered for years 2011, 2012, 2013, 2014 and 2015.
-Projected values are utilized for 2016.
+For reference, actual values are entered for years 2011 - 2016.
+Projected values are utilized for 2017.
 Notes at the bottom of the table provide a description of the calculations within this table.
-Values in columns 5 through 9 of Table 2.4 for year 2016 are obtained from Table 2.2.
-Following determination of the net groundwater consumption data for 2016, the data was applied to the Response Function spreadsheet contained in Table 2.5 to calculate projected stream depletions for the 2016 Plan Year and into the future.
+Values in columns 5 through 9 of Table 2.4 for year 2017 are obtained from Table 2.2.
+Following determination of the net groundwater consumption data for 2017, the data was applied to the Response Function spreadsheet contained in Table 2.5 to calculate projected stream depletions for the 2017 Plan Year and into the future.